What topics to write about

 If you need help with finding the right freebie idea, check out my ultimate guide and here’s my video on using ConvertKit to create a form to place on your blog.

 By starting an email list and creating incentives for your audience, you are serving them valuable information to help them trust you.
 When your audience trusts you, they open up and share their stories with you.
-This can help you serve your audience even more!
+This can help you serve your audience with with topics to write about even more!

 It’s a wonderful cycle!